tainn/kouriae/readme.md

 # kouriae

-Ten-segment encoder/decoder.
-Intended to be used via the CLI.
+ten-segment encoder/decoder. intended to be used via the cli

-## Install
+## install

-Fetch the latest version:
+fetch the latest version:

 ```console
 python3 -m pip install git+https://github.com/tainn/kouriae.git@0.1.2
 ```

-## Usage
+## usage

-The script is accessible under the `kr` or `kouriae` command.
-By default, or by passing in the `-e/--encode` flag, it will encode the message.
-By passing in the `-d/--decode` flag, it will decode the message.
+the script is accessible under the `kr` or `kouriae` command. by default, or by passing in the `-e/--encode` flag, it will encode the message. by passing in the `-d/--decode` flag, it will decode the message

 - encode: 1 parameter in (text), 2 out (encoded text, key)
 - decode: 2 parameters in (encoded text, key), 1 out (decoded text)

-Standard help can be output via the `-h/--help` flag:
+standard help can be output via the `-h/--help` flag:

 ```console
 $ kr -h